ory/docs/docs/ecosystem/configuring.md

 As you can see, subkeys are separated with an underscore `_`.
 If a subkey is an array, you can reference the array item by using the array index (`0`, `1`).
-It is also possible to define a new array by using an array index that is not yet
+It is also possible to define a new array by using an array index that'sn't yet
 set:

 ```shell